 We had an LCD TV, Freeview, workspace, free wifi which is important for bloggers and tea and coffee making facilities.

 The bed was comfortable, a decent height and the room considering it was next to the airport was well soundproofed.

 The bathroom was a full wet room and a pleasure to use.
 It had a low-level hand basin next to the toilet and another full basin in the opposite corner.

 If you need to use a portable hoist, check the dimensions with the hotel, there was certainly enough space on one side of the bed and the bathroom was large so maybe a hoist could be accommodated in there too.

-For the best price, go direct to the Holiday Inn Express website as we saved at least £50 a night compared to other hotels.
+For the best price, go directly to the Tripadvisor UK as we saved at least £50 a night compared to other hotels.

 We’ll definitely be checking out more Holiday Inns on our travels (See Holiday Inn Express Hull City Centre).
 We’ve even joined the IHG rewards program to save more money and be the first to know about promotions.